GuildOfWeavers/merkle/bin/README.md

 A `Hash` object is required when creating Merkle trees and when verifying Merkle proofs.
 Internally, it is used for hashing of all values and tree nodes.
 To create a Hash object, you can use `createHash()` function:

 * **createHash**(algorithm: `string`, useWasm?: `boolean`): `Hash`<br />
   Creates a Hash object for the specified `algorithm`.
-If the optional `useWasm` parameter is set to _true_, will use a WebAssembly-optimized version of the algorithm.
-If WASM-optimization is not available for the specified algorithm, throws an error.
+If `useWasm` is set to true, will try to instantiate a WebAssembly-optimized version of the algorithm.
+If WASM optimization is not available for the specified algorithm, Node's native implementation will be used.

 * **createHash**(algorithm: `string`, wasmOptions: `WasmOptions`): `Hash`<br />
-  Creates a WebAssembly-optimized Hash object for the specified `algorithm` and passes the provided options to it.
-If WASM-optimization is not available for the specified algorithm, throws an error.
+  Tries to create a WebAssembly-optimized Hash object for the specified `algorithm` and pass the provided options to it.
+If WASM optimization is not available for the specified algorithm, Node's native implementation will be used.

 Currently, the following hash algorithms are supported: